Technical insulation material consisting of synthetic

 To increase the garments' resistance to both wetness and dirt, we impregnate them directly in the factory.
 The impregnation means that the water droplets do not go through the garment but roll off.

 Uhip has chosen a completely non-toxic impregnation from Bionic.
-The poison used in some impregnations is called fluorocarbon and this does not contain impregnation from Bionic.
+The chemicals used in some impregnation is called flourocarbon which is not used in the Bionic impregnation.

 iontex® by Back on Track™